• Skip to primary navigation

 • Pop the half-moons into a large strainer and set the strainer inside a (clean) sink half-filled with water.

-• Agitate the leeks with your hands, swishing them around to break up the half-moons and dislodge the dirt from inside the layers.
+• Agitate the leeks with your hands, swishing them around to break up the half-moons and dislodge the dirt inside the layers.

 • Lift the strainer and let the water drain.